LEGOAI-TECHNOLOGIES/legoai_community_accelerator/README.md

       ✅ **date & time**
       ✅ **range_type**
       ✅ **others ( if not found any)**
-  - _currently uses trained XGBClassifier model._
+  - _currently uses VotingClassifier between (XGBClassifier, RandomForest and SVC) with soft voting techique._

 - [L3 model](https://github.com/narotsitkarki/DI_OPENSOURCE/blob/master/legoai/modules/datatype_identification/l3_model.py)
   - _This 2nd part classifies the column into one level deep and further classifies l1 identified datatypes, specifically float and integer into dimension or measure, and         also classifies date and time into certain format of date and time such as YYYY/mm/dd or YYYY-mm-dd H:m:s others [see](https://github.com/narotsitkarki/DI_OPENSOURCE/blob/master/legoai/modules/datatype_identification/l3_model.py). other than integer , float and date & time others are kept   same._